comius/dedekindreals/doc/02-Usecases.md

 ### Control of precision propagation

-## Correctness
+## Computational adequacy

 We would like the solutions to:
-- be always within the resulting interval
+- be correct: within the resulting interval
-- converge
+- be complete: converge

 ## Benchmarking